-Katherine Hennigan and Nicole Kuklok-Waldman have been collaborating to create innovative solutions to government challenges for over a decade.
+Tracey Chavira, Katherine Hennigan, and Nicole Kuklok-Waldman have been collaborating to create innovative solutions to government challenges for almost two decades.

 Katherine Hennigan Ohanesian